Adhisty Zara

-Adhisty Zara Sundari Kusumawardhani (born 21 June 2003) is Indonesian singer and actress.
-She is a former member of JKT48 who joined Team T from December 1, 2016 until graduated on December 4, 2019.
+Adhisty Zarah Sundari Kusumawardhani (born 21 June 2003) is an Indonesian singer and actress.
+She is a former member of JKT48 who joined Team T from December 1, 2016 until her graduation on December 4, 2019.

 Early life

 Zara was born with the name Adhisty Zara Sundari Kusumawardhani on June 21, 2003 in Bandung, West Java.
 She is the second child of four siblings of Mario Saladin Akbar Kusumawardhana and Sofia Yulinar.